kafecho/ansible-couchdb2/README.md

 ## Warning

+This role is intended to be for experimental use, but feel free to ping me with comments, or even better, submit pull requests.

 At present, the playbook disables the firewall, so use at your own risk.
-I am working on an updated version which uses Ansible to poke the correct holes in IPTables.
+In the future, I might be working on an updated version which uses Ansible to poke the correct holes in IPTables.